Theatre is For Everyone

 If you use the loop, we would love to hear about your experience—we’re always fine-tuning the system, and all feedback is helpful.
 Please ask any member of our customer service staff for a survey to complete, or email email@example.com.

 Assistive Listening Devices

-Separate from our induction loop, our assistive listening system – available in both our Downstairs and Upstairs Theatres -- features FM headsets and over-the-head headphones.
+Separate from our induction loop, our assistive listening system – available in both our Downstairs and Upstairs Theaters -- features FM headsets and over-the-head headphones.

-In the Downstairs Theatre, headsets are available for complimentary loan at the book shop and information desk, located across from the box office in the main floor lobby.
+In the Downstairs Theater, headsets are available for complimentary loan at the book shop and information desk, located across from the box office in the main floor lobby.

-In the Upstairs Theatre, headsets are available for complimentary loan at the main floor book shop, as well as at the Upstairs Theatre box office on the third floor.
+In the Upstairs Theater, headsets are available for complimentary loan at the main floor book shop, as well as at the Upstairs Theater box office on the third floor.